SmithEcophysLab/biol43165316_fall2023/rubrics/review_rubric.md

 In the oral presentation, please try to avoid adding excessive text that can be conveyed verbally.

-*For graduate students*: For full points, the oral presentation should be of suitable quality that it could be presented at a national conference in the field of plant science (Botanical Society of America) and/or ecology (Ecological Society of America).
+*For graduate students*: For full points, the oral presentation should be of suitable quality that it could be presented at a national conference in the field of ecology (Ecological Society of America).